Handling asynchronous responses from the Artificial Intelligence API

 $ node server.js

 Create a file called server.py using the contents below.
-Edit server.py to properly reference the NGROK_URL generated in the previous step.
+Set the PORT to the same PORT number opening for the ngrok tunnel.

 from http.server import BaseHTTPRequestHandler, HTTPServer